 Inspired by Kurt Vonnegut’s lecture on “the simple shapes of stories,” I’ve previously riffed on The Simple Shapes of Startups.
 More recently, however, I discovered that customer stories too have archetypical shapes.

-These archetypical shapes take form when you plot customer happiness over time as customers hire and fire products in the course of getting the different jobs in their lives done.
+These archetypical shapes take form when you plot customer happiness over time as customers hire and fire products while getting the different jobs in their lives done.

 If you are unfamiliar with the theory of jobs-to-be-done (jtbd) or the specific definition presented below, I’d recommend reviewing this post first.